zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 `Poetry` is used as the package manager.
 It drastically simplifies dependency and environment management.
 You can follow [this](https://python-poetry.org/docs/#installation) official guide to install it.

-{% hint style="danger" %}
-As there is no `concrete-compiler` package for Windows, only the dev dependencies can be installed.
-This requires Poetry >= 1.2.
-{% endhint %}

 ### make

 The dev tools use `make` to launch various commands.